Focusing public attention on emerging privacy and civil liberties issues

 • Increasingly, employers are using psychometric or aptitude testing to evaluate potential employees.
 Such tests purport to assess intelligence, personality traits, religious belief, character, and skills.

 • Satellite or Global Positioning System (GPS) Surveillance Technology is now incorporated into cell phones, and vehicle tracking technology.
 GPS is a global navigation tracking system deployed by the Department of Defense, later used extensively for air travel, and has now become available for personal communication devices and service features for personal ground transportation.
-Now the technology is being used by employers to keep track of employees who are in distributed work environments (construction, delivery, service providers, etc).
+Now, the technology is being used by employers to keep track of employees who are in distributed work environments (construction, delivery, service providers, etc).

-• Employee Background Checks are increasingly used to screen perspective employees and current employees for criminal and credit histories.
+• Employee Background Checks are increasingly used to screen prospective employees and current employees for criminal and credit histories.
 Adverse employment decisions based on the results of a criminal background check are not federally regulated, so employers in states without laws governing notice are not required to tell applicants about the negative reports.

 Telecommuting

-Telecommuters, or employees who labor remotely from the workplace encounter different privacy challenges.
+Telecommuters, or employees who labor remotely from the workplace, encounter different privacy challenges.
 For instance, how can the employer monitor the employee's home without impinging upon non-work-related activities?
 What limits are there to prevent surveillance of the employee during off-hours?
 What about information collected about non-employee family members who may use work equipment?
-What about non-work related information on company based home offices?
+What about non-work related information on company-based home offices?
 What about tax obligations for home offices that home owners might face?
 Where is the line between work and personal time?
 These questions remain unresolved.

 Labor Issues - Computer Surveillance

-In the United States, restricting employee communications may run afoul of fair labor laws where there is interference with union activities.
+Employee monitoring that has the effect of selectively punishing organizing activities could violate the National Labor Relations Act (NLRA).
 In Pratt & Whitney, 26 AMR 36322, 12-CA-18446 (Feb.
 23, 1998), the National Labor Relations Board (NLRB) reported in an advice memorandum that a company's computer network was a "work area."
 Accordingly, rules prohibiting all nonbusiness use of e-mail on a company's network could be unlawful.
-The NLRB has found that policies discriminating against union activity on computer networks run afoul of the National Labor Relations Act (NLRA).
-Employee monitoring that has the effect of selectively punishing labor organizing activities could violate the NLRA.
+The NLRB has found that policies discriminating against union activity on computer networks run afoul of the NLRA.

 Labor Issues - Video Surveillance

 Employers increasingly attempt to install hidden surveillance cameras.
-Recent cases have established a precedent that employers must provide notice to labor unions before installing surveillance cameras in the workplace and employers must provide the opportunity to negotiate and bargain over this action.
+Recent cases have established a precedent that employers must provide notice to labor unions before installing surveillance cameras in the workplace, and employers must provide the opportunity to negotiate and bargain over this action.
 In the most recent decision, however, the NLRB would not rescind the discipline of employees even if the employers illegally and secretly installed hidden cameras.

 • Anheuser-Busch, Inc. (14-CA-25299; 342 NLRB No. 49) St. Louis, MO July 22, 2004.
 In 1999, the Administrative Law Judge (ALJ) found that the installation of hidden cameras monitoring work areas requires notice and opportunity for bargaining.
 The ALJ found that the area in dispute could indeed be called a work area, thus broadening the definition of "work area."
 However, they did not revoke the discipline of the employees even though it was based on evidence obtained by the hidden cameras.
 In 2004, the NLRB upheld both decisions.
 The NLRB ruled that the employers were still justified in the disciplinary action taken against employees due to the evidence obtained by the hidden cameras.
 The board found that rescinding the discipline would violate the specific remedial restriction contained in Section 10(c) of the Act, which provides that "[n]o order of the Board shall require the reinstatement of any individual as an employee who has been suspended or discharged, or the payment to him of any backpay, if such individual was suspended or discharged for cause."